aruseni/django-qrauth/README.md

 How to test
 ===========

 If you want to test this locally, make sure that your local web server is available from your mobile device.
-For example, if your computer and your mobile device are both connected to the same LAN, you should specify your LAN IP address (something like 192.168.0.5:8000 or 0.0.0.0:8000 if you want the web server to listen on all network interfaces) so the web server will listen on this address.
+For example, if your computer and your mobile device are both connected to the same LAN, you should specify your LAN IP address (something like 192.168.0.5:8000 or 0.0.0.0:8000 if you want the web server to listen on all network interfaces) in order to make the web server listen on this address.

 If you use [the “sites” framework](https://docs.djangoproject.com/en/dev/ref/contrib/sites/) (django.contrib.sites), make sure you have correcly set the domain for the current site.